Jeremy Lin: Guangzhou Loong Lions (2022)

 Lin signed with the Guangzhou Loong Lions for the 2022–23 season.
 On December 2, 2022, amid protests in China over its COVID-19 controls, the CBA announced that it had fined him 10,000 yuan ($1,400) for "inappropriate remarks about quarantine hotel-related facilities".
 On December 29, he announced that he had left the team for the season.
 He played in seven games for Guangzhou, averaging 11.6 minutes, 6.9 points, 2.3 rebounds, and 2.1 assists per game.

-Kaohsiung 17LIVE Steelers (2023–present)
+Kaohsiung 17LIVE Steelers (2023)

-On January 26, 2023, Lin signed with the Kaohsiung 17LIVE Steelers of the P. League+, where his brother, Joseph, was playing with the New Taipei Kings.
-Lin was reunited on the Steelers with former NBA teammate Aaron Harrison.
+On January 26, 2023, Lin signed with the Kaohsiung 17LIVE Steelers of the P. League+ (PLG), in which his brother, Joseph, was playing for the New Taipei Kings.

+On April 23, 2023, Lin became the first player in Taiwan's PLG history to record a 50-point triple-double.
+His final stat line included 50 points, 11 assists, and 10 rebounds.

+New Taipei Kings (2023–2025)

+On September 19, 2023, Lin signed with the New Taipei Kings of the PLG, joining his brother Joseph on the team.
+The team won the league championship in 2024.
+On September 2, 2024, Lin signed a one-year player option contract extension with the Kings, who joined the Taiwan Professional Basketball League (TPBL).
+On May 27, 2025, Lin was awarded the Clutch Play of the Year of the TPBL in 2024–25 season.
+On June 2, Lin was selected to the All-Defensive First Team of the TPBL in 2024–25 season.
+On June 6, Lin was selected to the All-TPBL First Team in 2024–25 season.
+On June 14, Lin was awarded the Most Valuable Player of the TPBL in 2024–25 season.
+On June 29, the Kings won the TPBL championship and Lin was named MVP of the 2025 TPBL finals.

+On August 30, 2025, Lin announced his retirement from professional basketball, capping a 15-year career.

 National team career

 In addition to being a U.S. citizen, Lin was by descent through his parents a national of Taiwan; he qualified for a Taiwan passport, though he did not initially obtain one.
 In June 2011, the Chinese Taipei Basketball Association (CTBA) president Ting Shou-chung considered Lin would be included in the Chinese Taipei (Taiwan) national team's preliminary squad of 24 players for the 2011 FIBA Asia Championship, the preliminary roster of 24 players would be finalized in mid-July.
 In July 2011, CTBA president Ting Shou-chung said Lin was rehabilitating due to a knee injury and the Golden State Warriors medical team advised Lin not to participate in competitions.

 Lin was named to the USA Basketball Men's Select Team to scrimmage against the 2012 U.S. Olympic team candidates, but he did not participate due to his restricted free agent status with the Knicks.
 In August 2020, he obtained a Taiwan passport.